kaz-utashiro/App-Greple-subst-desumasu/README.md

 # SYNOPSIS

-    use App::Greple::subst::desumasu;
+    greple -Msubst::desumasu

 # DESCRIPTION

-App::Greple::subst::desumasu is ...
+greple -Msubst module based on [desumasu-converter](https://metacpan.org/pod/desumasu-converter).

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2021 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>